sindresorhus/touch-bar-simulator/readme.md

 ### Clicking in the simulator window is not working

-Go to “System Preferences › Security & Privacy › Accessibility“ and ensure “Touch Bar Simulator.app“ is checked.
+Go to “System Settings › Privacy & Security › Accessibility“ and ensure “Touch Bar Simulator.app“ is checked.
 If it's already checked, try unchecking and checking it again.

 ### Why is this not on the App Store?